Romans 10: Zeal for God not based on knowledge

-Paul asserts that those Jews who have not believed in Jesus Christ are "zealous for God", but their zeal is not based on knowledge (Romans 10:2); or, in the International Children's Bible, "They really try to follow God.
+Paul asserts that those Jews who have not believed in Jesus Christ are "zealous for God, but their zeal is not based on knowledge" (Romans 10:2).
+The wording of the International Children's Bible reads "They really try to follow God.
 But they do not know the right way."

 Righteousness according to Moses

 Verse 5

 The quotation in Romans 10:5 is from Leviticus 18:5.

 Verse 8

 The quotation in Romans 10:8 is from Deuteronomy 30:14.